A Fine Idea joins the dots on the failure of aid

 Playwright Christine Bacon remembers first hearing his views and how she reacted: “It rewired my brain in a way I didn’t see coming.”

 “I hadn’t joined the dots.
-I hadn’t read enough deeply enough.
+I hadn’t read deeply enough.
 I just hadn’t realised how wilfully blind I had been.”

 It took years to transmute Hickel’s theories about politics and economics into theatrical drama, much of it set in Kenya in 2024, a time of deadly protests over the government’s economic policies.
+At the play’s heart is the relationship between an aid worker and a Kenyan activist.

-It covers the rise of the global billion dollar aid industry but it’s definitely not dull talking heads.
+It covers the rise of the global billion-dollar aid industry but it’s definitely not dull talking heads.

 “Theatre is a live event,” Bacon emphasises.
-“A play needs excitement and dynamism, to be exciting and entertaining.
+“A play needs excitement and dynamism, to be alive with theatrical imagery and playfulness.
 That’s the kind of theatre I want to see.”
-There will be magic “and a lot of playfulness”.
-At its heart is the relationship between an aid worker and a Kenyan activist.

 This is her third play.
-The first were The Island Nation, about the bloody ending of the Sri Lankan civil war, and On the Record, about truth-seeking journalists.
+The first were The Island Nation, about the bloody ending of the Sri Lankan civil war, and On the Record, about truth-seeking independent journalists.

 “I’ve been a bit braver with this play,” she explains. ”I have thrown down the theatrical gauntlet.
 It's a heavy subject and it must be intelligible to people who would never read the book.”

-Is it partly based on her own thinking?
+Is it partly based on her own journey?
 “There’s something of me in it, for sure,” she admits, “particularly when I was younger and full of anger and fire, and a feeling that Something Must Be Done.

-A Fine Idea is at the Arcola Theatre, 24 Ashwin Street, E8 3DL until 4 July.
+A Fine Idea is at the Arcola Theatre, 24 AshwinStreet, E8 3DL until 4 July.
 Info: Arcola